 The North East is temperate in its climate, meaning that students will enjoy four seasons, and an all-weather experience.

 The Midwest comprises states such Illinois, Michigan, Iowa, Kansas, Nebraska, Ohio and South Dakota.
 In terms of internationally-ranked institutions, universities such as Northwestern University, The University of Chicago, the University of Michigan and Purdue University can all be found in the Midwest.

 For international students looking at applying to this region, it offers a number of benefits.

-Cities in states such as Missouri and Ohio were listed as cities with a lower cost of living in a 2015 study conducted by Forbes, meaning that students’ can expect their budgets to go further.
+Cities in states such as Missouri and Ohio were listed as cities with a lower cost of living in a 2015 study conducted by Forbes, meaning that students' budgets can go further.

 The Midwest also has a rich history and culture.
-There’s the Rock and Roll Hall of Fame (Cleveland, Ohio), the birthplace of Motown (Detroit, Michigan), The Great Lakes, and the infamous Mount Rushmore (South Dakota).
+There’s the Rock and Roll Hall of Fame (Cleveland, Ohio), the birthplace of Motown (Detroit, Michigan), The Great Lakes, and of course Mount Rushmore (South Dakota).

-Finally, it’s worth noting that Midwest universities are worth looking at for your students who are into sport (Nebraska is the spiritual home of baseball) and music (the Midwest is the home of rock n roll, jazz and blues).
+Finally, Midwest universities might be particularly interesting to students who are into sport (Nebraska is the spiritual home of baseball) and music (the Midwest is the home of rock’n’roll, jazz and blues).

 Most students think of California when they think of the West Coast.
-But students could also look into Washington or Oregon, Montana or Wyoming as potential university destinations.
+But students interested in studying along the USA's west coast could also look into Washington or Oregon, Montana or Wyoming as potential university destinations.